tpoisot/tpoisot.github.io/drafts/2012-XX-XX-ecological-journal-of-the-future.md

 > The choice of appearing as an open access e-article is available to all authors, **though the number that can appear with each issue are limited**.

-Sounds an awful lot as [artificial scarcity](http://en.wikipedia.org/wiki/Artificial_scarcity) to me, and the reason for which to do it is immediately clear: if the number of papers is limited, you will reject average-to-good papers and publish only the *crème de la crème* (super best).
+Sounds an awful lot as [artificial scarcity](http://en.wikipedia.org/wiki/Artificial_scarcity) to me, and the reason for which to do it is immediately clear: if the number of papers is limited, you will reject average-to-good papers and publish only the *crème de la crème* (french expression for super best - we rightfully consider cream to be one of the best things ever).
 Ergo, your impact factor, citation half-life, immediacy index, and all the others will all go up (or down - in any case, they'll go where you want them to).
 This is all fair and well (although I'll get back to why we should pay less and less attention to these metrics in the next section), but be upfront about it!

 # Quality, and surrogates of quality